 Look for a dust collector or dust port with which you can connect your shop vac or cyclone system.
 You will need the chute to be long enough to attach to the dust collector when your table is in the standing position.

 Preferably, you will be able to find a system with bi-level dust extraction for the most thorough job.
-Our team says there are also dust collectors out there with air filtering that can catch material down to 1-micron in size.
+I say there are also dust collectors out there with air filtering that can catch material down to 1-micron in size.
 One of the best features is an efficient dust collector system for a great saw.

 From locking cams to a large throat plate, there are many accessories a table saw can come with to ensure quick blade changes, precise cuts, ease of use, and more.

 Let’s start with the miter gauge.
 The miter gauge usually comes with the table saw, and it is used to hold pieces steady when you make angled cuts.

 The throat plate is used for quick and easy blade switches, so you want an accessory with your saw.
-Our team says many manufacturers use plastic throat plates, but if you can, look for ones constructed with metal for better durability.
+I say many manufacturers use plastic throat plates, but if you can, look for ones constructed with metal for better durability.

 To enlarge and extend your work area, you can look for stamped steel wings or regular extension wings to give you bigger space.
 Having the option to enlarge your tabletop also offers the opportunity to work with more extensive stock.